Live Racing at flamboro Downs

 12:00 (Noon) – 11:00PM 7 days a week.

-There will be a maximum capacity of 10 customers at any given time in the race book area on a first come, first serve basis.
+Please note you will be asked to present proof of double vaccination as well as government issued ID upon entry to the main building.
 Face masks must be worn at all times within the entire facility and customers must practice physical distancing by maintaining a 2 metre distance of separation at all times.

 Ontario Racing Enhanced Racing Covid Protocols (as of September 2021)